LLNL/llnl.github.io/about/licenses/index.md

 {: .page-header}

-*This page contains information meant for LLNL Employees with instructions for how to mark their source code projects.*
+*This page contains information meant for LLNL Employees with instructions for how to mark their source code projects.
+It is not intended to serve as legal advice*

 ### Required Content